-The second reference to the queen of heaven is found in Jeremiah 44:17-25, where Jeremiah is giving the people the word of the Lord which God has spoken to him.
+The second passage that refers to the queen of heaven is Jeremiah 44:17-25, where Jeremiah is giving the people the word of the Lord which God has spoken to him.
 He reminds the people that their disobedience and idolatry has caused the Lord to be very angry with them and to punish them with calamity.
-Jeremiah warns them that greater punishments await them if they do not repent.
+Jeremiah warns them that greater punishments await if they do not repent.
 They reply that they have no intentions of giving up their worship of idols, promising to continue pouring out drink offerings to the queen of heaven, Ashtoreth, and even going so far as to credit her with the peace and prosperity they once enjoyed because of God’s grace and mercy.